Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Simulated multi-tracer observations

-The outputs of the simulation pipeline are multi-survey and multi-tracer synthetic observations of the same population of simulated dark matter halos.
+The outputs of the simulation pipeline are multi-survey and multi-tracer synthetic observations of the same population of simulated DM halos.
 The synthetic observations include a rudimentary treatment of the correlation between the tracers due to galaxy-scale astrophysics, as well as other complicating instrumental or astrophysical parameters, such as spectral line broadening, interloper emission in the LIM map, and redshift uncertainties in the galaxy catalogue.
 Although the treatment of these astrophysical and instrumental parameters is basic, we can vary the prescription used for any of the steps in this process, in order to explore the importance of each step to the stacking analysis.

-As an illustrative example, we will base the instrumental and spectral line modeling parameters for the LIM experiment on COMAP \citep{cleary2021_comapoverview}, and the parameters for the galaxy catalogue on HETDEX \citep{gebhardt2021_hetdexoverview}, meaning that the two spectral lines we treat are CO(1--0) and Hydrogen Lyman-$\alpha$ (Ly$\alpha$) respectively.
-We will thus refer to the simulated luminosity values generated for each halo as the `CO luminosity' ($L_\mathrm{CO}$), used to generate the mock LIM data cube and the `Ly$\alpha$ Luminosity' ($L_\mathrm{Ly\alpha}$), which will be used to generate the resolved mock galaxy catalogue.
+As an illustrative example, we based the instrumental and spectral line modelling parameters for the LIM experiment on the CO Mapping Array Project (COMAP) Pathfinder experiment \citep{cleary2021_comapoverview} and the parameters for the galaxy catalogue on the Hobby-Eberly Telescope Dark Energy eXperiment \citep[HETDEX,][]{gebhardt2021_hetdexoverview}, meaning that the two spectral lines we treat are the (1--0) transition of carbon monoxide (CO), and Hydrogen Lyman-$\alpha$ (Ly$\alpha$) respectively.
+We thus refer to the simulated luminosity values generated for each halo as the `CO luminosity' ($L_\mathrm{CO}$), which is used to generate the mock LIM data cube, and the `Ly$\alpha$ Luminosity' ($L_\mathrm{Ly\alpha}$), which is used to generate the resolved mock galaxy catalogue.
 We note, however, that this framework should be generic to any joint LIM-galaxy analysis.
-We explain the choices of the various parameters chosen for the default simulation setup below, and summarize them in Table \ref{tab:LIM_params}.
+We explain the choices of the various parameters chosen for the default simulation setup below and summarize them in Table \ref{tab:LIM_params}.

-\subsection{Peak-patch $N$-body Simulations}
+\subsection{Peak-patch $N$-body simulations}

 The basis of the synthetic observations is a set of $N$-body simulations generated using the peak-patch method \citep{bondmeyers1996_peakpatchsims, stein2019_peakpatchsims}.
-These simulations provide a realistic catalogue of the 3-D positions and masses of dark matter (DM) halos, onto which luminosities can be painted.
+These simulations provide a realistic catalogue of the three-dimensional (3D) positions and masses of DM halos, onto which luminosities can be painted.
 The minimum halo mass we include is $2.9\times10^{10}\ M_\odot$, and the maximum mass is $9.1\times10^{13}\ M_\odot$, following \citet{chung2021_comapforecasts}.
 A cutout of the resulting distribution of DM halos is shown in Figure \ref{fig:joint_sim_slices}.